syseleven/kubernetes-debugging-workshop/11-exercise/README.md

    - Resolve all the problems to ensure the application is functional and accessible.

 4. **Test the application:**
+   - All pods should be running and in a healthy state.
    - Verify that the application is reachable via the specified ingress.

 ## Cleanup